An automatic robust Bayesian approach to principal component regression: Principal component regression

 Denote by $\mathbf{Z}_q$ the matrix of rank $q\leq r$ arising from either dimension reduction technique (nonrobust or robust PCA).
 The design matrix $\mathbf{X}:=(x_{ij})$ is constructed by simply grafting a column vector of 1's to the matrix $\mathbf{Z}_q$.
 For simplicity, we will refer to this extra column of $\mathbf{X}$ as the first component.
 The PCs are thus contained in the following columns, and $d:=q+1$ denotes the number of columns of $\mathbf{X}$.

-We wish to study the relationship between a standardised dependent variable with data points $Y_1,\ldots,Y_n\in\re$ and the PCs in order to predict values for the former.
-We start from the premise that the following linear models are appropriate
+We wish to study the relationship between a dependent variable with data points $Y_1,\ldots,Y_n\in\re$ and the PCs in order to predict values for the former.
+We start from the premise that the relationship is linear:

 where $K$ is the model indicator, $\text{K}_{\text{max}}$ is a positive integer representing the number of models considered, and $\epsilon_{1,K},\ldots,\epsilon_{n,K}\in\re$ are the errors associated to Model $K$.
 The vector of observed PCs included in Model $K$ satisfies $\mathbf{x}_{i,K} := \{ x_{ij} : j \in I_K \}$, where $I_k\subseteq \{1,\ldots,d\}$ is a vector whose elements indicate which PCs are included in Model $K=k$.
 For instance, $I_1$ is associated to Model $1$ which, in this paper, always corresponds to the model containing only the intercept ($I_1:=\{1\}$).
 The $d_K$-dimensional vector of regression coefficients associated to Model $K$ is $\boldsymbol\beta_K:=(\beta_{1,K},\ldots,\beta_{d_K,K})^T\in\re^{d_K}$, where $d_K$ is the cardinality of $I_K$.
 As is typically done in Bayesian linear regression, we assume that $\epsilon_{1,K},\ldots,\epsilon_{n,K}$ and $\boldsymbol\beta_K$ are $n+1$ conditionally independent random variables given $(K,\sigma_K)$, with $\sigma_K > 0$ being the scale parameter of the errors of Model $K$.
 The conditional density of $\epsilon_{i,K}$ is given by